jsdelivrbot/fullstack-microservices-1/README.md

 # Questions

-* This raises the question, what's the best way to identify component target-viewport, version, type (scaffold vs non-scaffold)?
+* This raises the question, what's the best way to identify component meta data such as target-viewport, version, type (scaffold vs non-scaffold), etc?
 * Does {model:consume} ensure just one component will be found for a given pattern?
 * Should component pin include a name for the component?
 Require all components to be uniquely named?
+* Should the build process automatically identify components included in first page load, rather than declaring "client:web-scaffold"?

 # TODO